-In Colossians 3:1-4, Paul, a spiritual coach, tells us what we as Christians need to focus in on.
+In Colossians 3:1-4, Paul, a spiritual coach, tells us what we, as Christians, need to focus on.
+He writes:

 1Therefore if you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
-2Set your mind on the things above, not on the things that are on earth.
-3For you have died and your life is hidden with Christ in God.
-4When Christ, who is our life, is revealed, then you also will be revealed with Him in glory.
-(Colossians 3:1-4)
+2Set your mind on the things above, not on the things that are on earth. ccx

 Basically he is saying that if you are a Christian, you are going to go to heaven.
 Keep your eye focused there.
 This life will provide many distractions in the form of riches or troubles, the pleasures of youth and the problems of growing old and dying.
 But throughout all of this, in order to win the prize we must keep our eye on our eventual resurrection and final destination in heaven.

-Paul explains how we stay focused on our goal in the balance of chapter 3.
-Basically says three things.
+In addition, Paul explains how we stay focused on our goal in the last part of chapter 3.
+Basically, he says three things.
 In order to keep our eyes on heaven, we need to